Ant: As food

 Ants and their larvae are eaten in different parts of the world.
 The eggs of two species of ants are used in Mexican escamoles.
 They are considered a form of insect caviar and can sell for as much as US$50 per kg going up to US$200 per kg (as of 2006) because they are seasonal and hard to find.
 In the Colombian department of Santander, hormigas culonas (roughly interpreted as "large-bottomed ants") Atta laevigata are toasted alive and eaten.
 In areas of India, and throughout Burma and Thailand, a paste of the green weaver ant (Oecophylla smaragdina) is served as a condiment with curry.
 Weaver ant eggs and larvae, as well as the ants, may be used in a Thai salad, yam (ยำ), in a dish called yam khai mot daeng (ยำไข่มดแดง) or red ant egg salad, a dish that comes from the Issan or north-eastern region of Thailand.
 Saville-Kent, in the Naturalist in Australia wrote "Beauty, in the case of the green ant, is more than skin-deep.
 Their attractive, almost sweetmeat-like translucency possibly invited the first essays at their consumption by the human species".
 Mashed up in water, after the manner of lemon squash, "these ants form a pleasant acid drink which is held in high favor by the natives of North Queensland, and is even appreciated by many European palates".
+Ants or their pupae are used as starters for yogurt making in parts of Bulgaria and Turkey.

 In his First Summer in the Sierra, John Muir notes that the Digger Indians of California ate the tickling, acid gasters of the large jet-black carpenter ants.
 The Mexican Indians eat the repletes, or living honey-pots, of the honey ant (Myrmecocystus).